dcharb78/TSSMWave/README.md

 File tssm-scaled-max.py will iterate through the fractal crystal lattice. max that the system can supposedly handle.
 Will reimplement in rust.
 So i can use more cores.
+TSSMWave.Scaled.py - More performant Version
 This Python code includes:

 TSSM Wave Formula Implementation: The full optimized formula with all components.